Port of Singapore: Before 1819

 In the late 13th century, a Kingdom known as Singapura was established on the north bank of the Singapore River around what was called the Old Harbour.
-It was the only port in the southern part of the Strait of Malacca and serviced ships and traders in the region, competing with other ports along the coast of the Malacca Strait such as Jambi, Kota Cina, Lambri, Semudra, Palembang, South Kedah and Tamiang.
+It was the only port in the southern part of the Strait of Malacca, servicing ships and traders in the region, competing with other ports along the coast of the Malacca Strait such as Jambi, Kota Cina, Lambri, Semudra, Palembang, South Kedah, and Tamiang.
 The port had two functions.
 First, it made available products that were in demand by international markets; according to the Daoyi Zhilüe (Brief Annals of Foreign Islands, 1349) by Chinese trader Wang Dayuan (born 1311, fl.
-1328–1339), these included top-quality hornbill casques, lakawood and cotton.
-Although these goods were also available from other Southeast Asian ports, those from Singapore were unique in terms of their quality.
+1328–1339), these included top-quality hornbill casques, lakawood, and cotton.
+Although these goods were also available from other Southeast Asian ports, those from Singapore were regarded as unique in terms of their quality.
 Secondly, Singapore acted as a gateway into the regional and international economic system for its immediate region.
-South Johor and the Riau Archipelago supplied products to Singapore for export elsewhere, while Singapore was the main source of foreign products to the region.
-Archaeological artefacts such as ceramics and glassware found in the Riau Archipelago evidence this.
-In addition, cotton was transshipped from Java or India through Singapore.
+South Johor and the Riau Archipelago supplied products to Singapore for export elsewhere, while Singapore was the major source of foreign products that were imported to the region.
+Archaeological artefacts, such as ceramics and glassware, discovered in the Riau Archipelago confirm this.
+Additionally, cotton was transshipped from Java or India through Singapore.

-In 1984, an archaeological excavation had commenced at Fort Canning Hill led by the archaeologist Dr John Miksic.
-A range of artefacts including earthenware, ceramic, and porcelain pieces were found which suggests Singapore's role as an active trading port in the 14th century.
+In 1984, an archaeological excavation began at Fort Canning Hill, led by the archaeologist Dr John Miksic.
+Eventually, a wide range of artefacts, including earthenware, ceramic, and porcelain pieces, were discovered, serving as evidence of Singapore's role as an active international trading port in the 14th century.

 By the 15th century, Singapore had declined as an international trading port due to the ascendance of the Malacca Sultanate.
 Local trade continued on the island.
 A map of Singapore by Portuguese mathematician Manuel Godinho de Eredia showed the location of Xabandaria or the office of a shahbandar, the Malay official responsible for international trade.
 Shards of 15th-century Siam ceramics and late 16th – or early 17th-century Chinese blue and white porcelain have been found at the Singapore and Kallang Rivers.
-Singapore also provided other regional ports with local products demanded by international markets.
+Singapore also supplied other regional ports with local products demanded by international markets.
 For instance, blackwood (a generic term used by Europeans to refer to rosewood) was exported from Singapore to Malacca, and was in turn purchased by Chinese traders and shipped to China for furniture-making:)

 In the early 17th century, Singapore's main settlement and its port were destroyed by a punitive force from Aceh.
 After this incident, there was no significant settlement or port at Singapore until 1819.